SFA in Northern Ireland (NI) comes under the Pinnacle contract for allocations and repairs. pinnacleservicefamilies.co.uk

 People can be wary about job searching in NI.
 There is absolutely no reason for you not to work during your posting, should you wish to.

-The Families Employment Advisory Team (FEAT) is based in Lisburn but covers the whole of NI.
+The Families Employment Support Officer (FESO) is based in Lisburn but covers the whole of NI.
 This service is unique to NI and they will help you to update and ‘civilianise’ your CV, offer advice and coaching on interview technique and how to complete application forms.
 They can also, in conjunction with 38 Bde security,G2, give security advice about working in NI.
-For more details, contact RC-AWS-N-38Xemail@example.com
+For more details, contact RC-AWS-N-38Xfirstname.lastname@example.org

 Forces Families Jobs is an employment and training platform specifically designed to support Service families into meaningful employment and provide opportunities for training and development.Back to top